okcoders/curriculum/Module-2/Day-6/README.md

 - once we make an object we can assign it to a variable
 - we can then update the object from the variable
 - we can also add new properties to the object
+- keys are strings but must be valid identifiers to use shorthand (no quotes)
+- property access via dot notation (if identifier)
+- property access via bracket notation (either identifier or string)

 ## objects in arrays